Privacy collection notice | Products and services | Home

 We may also disclose your personal information to our related bodies corporate, contractors, service providers and agents and also to government bodies and regulatory authorities (where required or authorised by law).

 We may share and disclose aggregated and/or de-identified transaction data with our commercial partners.
-We do so to improve bp pulse and to improve our customer’s experience.
+We do so to improve bp EV charging and to improve our customer’s experience.

 bp will not provide your personal information to third parties for them to send you direct marketing (other than on bp’s behalf) without your consent.

-We may also use your personal information to sell and promote products and services to you, offer bp pulse-specific benefits, or communicate with you about your transactions and to improve our offerings.
+We may also use your personal information to sell and promote products and services to you, offer bp EV charging-specific benefits, or communicate with you about your transactions and to improve our offerings.

 We may do this by sending to you: